headline-design/pipeline-ui/README.md

 We are actively working on adding new components to PIPELINE and will be sharing more information on the roadmap very soon.

 ## Modifying and testing the library on local machine:
-1. Delete dist, node-modules and package-lock files
-2. Create a new folder in src
+1. Create a new folder in src
-3. Add an index.js file in the new folder
+2. Add an index.js file in the new folder
-4. Add any new dependecies as neccesary to the package.json file for pipeline-ui
+3. Add any new dependecies as neccesary to the package.json file for pipeline-ui
-5. Add the following line to the existing index.js file in src
+4. Add the following line to the existing index.js file in src
 ```jsx
 export { default as MyNewComponent } from './MyNewComponent';
 ```